SimpleCodeByElmir/DevOps/Linux_System/README.md

 - Add a screenshot of the service restart message to the report (search for it in the logs).

 ## Part 15.
 Using the **CRON** job scheduler

-`-` Phew, we finally got to the last part of my long narrative.
-I will now show you the program, which, among other things, noticeably simplifies the periodic invocation of other programs.

 **== Task ==**